SHEPHERDESS

 Being with animals reminds me of what it means to be human, intimately connected and a part of the natural world.
 We, as a people have forgotten that we all come from agrarian roots.
 SoCal-raised, I am earnest, all American with a pioneer past embedded in my story - one that many folks in North America hold.
 My ancestors are of two places — the one from Brittany, France sailed to the Americas on the Ark and Dove and traveled West by wagon to homestead in Utah, and the other from the Four Corners, a region of the Southwest where Colorado, southeastern Utah, Arizona, and New Mexico meet.
 This lineage weaves an amalgamation of Spanish, Mexican and indigenous peoples.

 I am often asked how I came to this work.
-What I can say is, pastoralism is a calling.
-It has to be - because it is unlike most careers.
-Tending to animals is an all consuming way of life.
-No matter their size nor species, they need you 24-hours a day, 365 days of the year.
+Pastoralism is a calling.
+It must be because it is unlike most careers.
+Tending to animals is an all-consuming way of life.
+No matter their size nor species, animals need you 24-hours a day, 365 days a year.

-As a first (more like ‘skipped’) generation agrarian with over a fifteen years of experience in caring for flerds of several hundred sheep and goats, along with teams of over a dozen dogs and human shepherds - leading the treatment of thousands of acres on private and public lands using ancient prescribed grazing methods - this work has taught me that we all want to find meaning and belonging.
+As a first-generation (more like ‘skipped’) agrarian with over fifteen years of experience in caring for flerds of several hundred sheep and goats and teams of dogs and shepherds, I have learned from this work that we all want to find meaning and belonging.
 Meaning in our lives and work, and belonging in community.
-It is such a big part of our personal journeys.
+It is such a crucial part of our personal journeys.
+At the root of finding a sense of meaning and belonging is learning to care - for oneself, for the land we live on, and for one another - because “caring" is love in action.
+And love in action is what liberates us all.

 “THE MORE YOU PUT LOVE INTO A LAND BASE AND THE LONGER YOU WITNESS EARTHS RESILIENCE IN ITS SYSTEMS AND IT’S ANIMALS (DOMESTIC AND WILD), YOU GROW SUCH A DEEP SENSE OF RESPONSIBILITY THAT TO ENDURE THE UNFORESEEN CHALLENGES IS AN HONORABLE DUTY THAT I THINK ALL HUMANITY SHOULD FEEL.”